Key takeaways

 • Comply with regulations.
 Depending on your industry, you may need to comply with local, state, or federal regulations regarding physical security.
 To assist with compliance, physical penetration testing helps determine what areas of your organization need improvement.
 This way, you can prevent punitive actions from being taken.

 • Identify vulnerabilities.
 By identifying vulnerabilities, weaknesses, or blind spots in your security measures, you can improve systems and better prepare policies.
-In turn, your property will be more effective at preventing security breaches and responding to threats.
+Your property will be more effective at preventing security breaches and responding to threats.

 • Validate security investments.
 If you’ve made physical security improvements to your property that were prompted by a previous penetration test, submitting to another test is a great way to test those upgrades.
 The new test can help you validate your security investments, or it may discover new vulnerabilities that result from the improvements.